 4. If the Commission determines in accordance with paragraph 3 of this Regulation that the proposed modification constitutes a Material Change:

-it shall report its determination to the Council and recommend whether the Contractor should be required to revise the Environmental Impact Assessment and the Environmental Plans;
+it shall report its determination to the Council and recommend whether the Contractor should be required to revise the Environmental Impact Assessment, the Environmental Plans, and any other part of the Plan of Work;

-the Council, based on the recommendations of the Commission, shall decide whether the Contractor is required to revise the Environmental Impact Assessment and Environmental Plans;
+the Council, based on the recommendations of the Commission, shall decide whether the Contractor is required to revise the Environmental Impact Assessment, Environmental Plans, and any other part of the Plan of Work;

-if the Council decides in accordance with paragraph 4(b) that the Contractor is required to revise the Environmental Impact Assessment and Environmental Plans, the Contractor shall do so applying the processes set out in Part IV (Protection and Preservation of the Marine Environment), Sections 2 (The Environmental Impact Assessment Process) and 3 (Environmental Monitoring), and Part VI (Closure Plans) of these Regulations mutatis mutandis and shall submit revised documents to the Commission.
+if the Council decides in accordance with paragraph 4(b) that the Contractor is required to revise the Environmental Impact Assessment, Environmental Plans, and any other part of the Plan of Work, the Contractor shall do so applying the processes for their preparation set out in the Regulations mutatis mutandis and shall submit revised documents to the Commission.
 The Commission shall report to the Council on the revised documents and shall recommend either approval or disapproval of the proposed modification.
 The Council shall consider the proposed modification and the report of the Commission, and shall approve or disapprove the proposed modification applying the Council procedure for consideration and approval of a Plan of Work in Regulation 16 mutatis mutandis;

-if the Council decides in accordance with paragraph 4(b) that the Contractor is not required to revise the Environmental Impact Assessment and Environmental Plans, the Council shall consider the proposed modification and the report of the Commission, and shall approve or disapprove the proposed modification applying the Council procedure for consideration and approval of a Plan of Work in Regulation 16 mutatis mutandis.
+if the Council decides in accordance with paragraph 4(b) that the Contractor is not required to revise the Environmental Impact Assessment, Environmental Plans, or any other part of the Plan of Work, the Council shall consider the proposed modification and the report of the Commission, and shall approve or disapprove the proposed modification applying the Council procedure for consideration and approval of a Plan of Work in Regulation 16 mutatis mutandis.

 5. If the Commission determines in accordance with paragraph 3 of this Regulation that the proposed modification does not constitute a Material Change, it shall recommend approval or disapproval of the proposed modification and shall report its decision to the Council, following which: